-Drachensee and Seebensee are two mountain lakes in the Mieminger Chain in the Tyrolean Zugspitz Arena region in Austria. .
+Drachensee (1874 m) and Seebensee (1657 m) are two mountain lakes in the Mieminger Chain in the Tyrolean Zugspitz Arena region in Austria.

 Lake Drachensee (“Dragon Lake”) is ringed by rugged, limestone peaks – pale in color and formidable in shape.
 Around the lake, dwarf-pine carpeted slopes spill into its crystal-clear, teal waters.
 It’s an impressive landscape shared only by the Coburger Hütte mountain refuge (1917 m), which is perched above the lake.